-Program Requirements The specific programs for entering students are shown in detail in the curriculum tables.
+Program Requirements The specific programs for entering students are shown in detail in the curriculum tables which are shown in "Departments and Programs" starting on page 82.
 From time to time, changes are made to these programs following curricular developments authorized by the faculty.
 Advances in technology and new technologies are closely monitored and are reflected by adjustments in all the engineering programs.